Lordbrocktree1/basic_python/README.md

 # basic_python
-These are some pretty basic Python projects I have completed in my free time
+These are some Python projects I have completed in my free time including tkinter and turtle graphics

 Some of these mini projects are adapted from the book "Coding Projects in Python" by DK (1-12).